Gusty winds bring down power lines, trees as Zeta remnants roll through Rowan County - Salisbury Post

 Gusty winds bring down power lines, trees as Zeta remnants roll through Rowan County

-SALISBURY — Nearly 7,000 people in Rowan County were without power on Thursday as gusty winds brought by remnants of Hurricane Zeta brought down trees and power lines.
+SALISBURY — Nearly 7,000 people in Rowan County were without power on Thursday as strong wind gusts from the remnants of Hurricane Zeta brought down trees and power lines throughout the area.

-Gusts of wind reaching about 40 mph were recorded in the morning at the Mid Carolina Regional Airport, said Director Valerie Steele.
+Gusts of wind reaching about 40 mph were recorded in the morning at the Mid Carolina Regional Airport, Airport Director Valerie Steele said.
 Steele said that wind speeds consistently topped 20 mph during that period.
+Those wind speeds in Rowan County were consistent with others recorded across the South Carolina and North Carolina region, said Bill Martin, science and operations officer at the National Weather Service Office in Greenville-Spartanburg.

-Those wind speeds were consistent with others recorded across the South Carolina and North Carolina region, said Bill Martin, science and operations officer at the National Weather Service Office in Greenville-Spartanburg.
-The National Weather Service issued a tropical storm warning as Zeta quickly rolled through the Carolinas, passing into Virginia by the early afternoon.
+The National Weather Service issued a tropical storm warning as Zeta quickly rolled through the Carolinas Thursday morning, passing into Virginia by the afternoon.
 Martin said that tropical storm warnings aren’t common this far inland, but that the National Weather Service issues at least one every two to three years.

 While rain fell intermittently in the region and caused flooding in some areas, wind was the greatest threat brought on by the storm.